raspy135/Qun-synthesizer/README.md

 ### Polyphonic tips

-Two devices becomes out of synchronized easily for various reasons.
+Two devices can lose sync for a variety of reasons.
 To synchronize all parameters one more time, press “Rec” button to dump all parameters.
 It will be sent to slave devices.
 If you still see issues like out of tune in slave device, try MIDI RECV toggle switch (Lyrat's "Mode" button, next to Rec button).
 It will reset pitch bend or other controller values.

 If it starts making ground loop noise, use separated power supply and use standalone setup or use separated MIDI cable to avoid MIDI signal noise.